Undergraduate Policies and Procedures

 Application for Graduation

-Students scheduled to graduate following a summer semester may petition to take part in the preceding spring ceremony or following fall ceremony.
-Students graduating in the summer semester must submit a "Commencement Ceremony Participation Intent" form along with the online application for graduation in person to the Office of the Registrar in the Student Services Building, first floor customer service area by the posted application for graduation deadline.
-Students who submit the intent form after the posted deadline will be required to pay a non-refundable late fee.
-(See www.utdallas.edu/student/registrar/graduation/grad-summer.htm for details.)
+Students scheduled to graduate following a summer semester may petition to take part in the following fall ceremony.
 Students who graduate at the conclusion of the fall or spring semester may only graduate in the respective graduation ceremony.

 Graduation with Honors

-Students who show particular distinction in scholarship at the University are afforded the opportunity of graduating with Collegium V, Latin Honors and/or Major Honors.
-Only grades earned at The University of Texas at Dallas are used in determining graduation with honors.
+Students who show particular distinction in scholarship at the university are afforded the opportunity of graduating with Collegium V Honors, Latin Honors and/or Major Honors.
+Only grades earned at The University of Texas at Dallas are used in determining grade point average (GPA) for graduation with honors.

-Students graduating with Collegium V Honors will complete at least 24 semester credit hours within the programs and maintain a 3.500 cumulative grade point average on at least 45 semester credit hours of graded credit.
+Students graduating with Collegium V Honors must complete at least 24 semester credit hours within the Honors Program and maintain a 3.500 cumulative grade point average on at least 45 semester credit hours of graded credit.
 In their senior year, students must complete a senior thesis or senior project.
 They also must participate in a select number of extra-curricular events over the course of their academic career.

 Graduates may earn one of three degrees of Latin Honors: summa cum laude, magna cum laude, or cum laude.
 Requirements for graduation with Latin Honors are as follows:

-Students may graduate with honors from their individual schools based on participation in their school's Honors Program.
-Each program provides two levels of recognition, Honors and Distinction.
+Students may graduate with honors from their individual school based on participation in their school's Honors Program as applicable.
+The school's Honors Program may provide two levels of recognition, Honors and Distinction.
 All students must have completed a minimum of 30 graded semester credit hours to qualify for Major Honors.

 The requirements for school honor's recognition vary across schools.
 Students should review the descriptions within the school section of the catalog.
 To graduate with school distinction honors, students must complete an undergraduate thesis judged by faculty to be of exemplary quality.